l33tzke/theodinproject-foundations/README.md

 If you are reading this, chances are  you're either checking my profile, or looking for resources on your own journey with The Odin Project.

 In both cases, you are **highly encouraged** to get in touch either here, or via any other channel (links will be on my profile).

+## Foundations HTML

+Contains a very basic example of foundational HTML elements such as headers, paragraph, as well as the boilerplate code used in any HTML page.

+## Odin Links and Images

+Explores the links between pages, inclusion of an image the alternate text attribute for images.

+## Odin Recipes

+Contains the work in progress for the The Odin Project's first actual project: [Recipes](https://www.theodinproject.com/lessons/foundations-recipes).